myinqi/hyprgreetr/README.md

 ## Acknowledgments

-TermGreet was inspired by and builds upon the excellent work of several projects:
+HyprGreet was inspired by and builds upon the excellent work of several projects:

+- **[TermGreet](https://github.com/myinqi/termgreet)** - The original project that this fork is based on
 - **[Neofetch](https://github.com/dylanaraps/neofetch)** and **[Fastfetch](https://github.com/fastfetch-cli/fastfetch)** for pioneering the system information display concept and providing the foundation for modern fetch tools
 - **[dysk](https://github.com/Canop/dysk)** by [Canop](https://github.com/Canop) for the inspiration behind our enhanced disk usage display module

+### Enhanced Features in HyprGreet

+This fork adds several enhancements over the original TermGreet:
+- **btrfs-aware disk reporting** - Consolidates btrfs subvolumes for cleaner output
+- **Automatic asset management** - PNG files are automatically copied to config directory on first run
+- **Tilde path expansion** - Support for `~` in configuration file paths
+- **Enhanced error handling** - Better handling of missing assets and configuration files

 We're grateful to these projects and their maintainers for their contributions to the open source community.